-- 1. Nonrecourse loans used to finance the activity, to acquire property used in the activity, or to acquire your interest in the activity (unless the nonrecourse loan is secured by your own property that is not used in the activity).
-However, vou are considered at risk for qualified nonrecourse financing secured by real property used in the activity of holding real property (other than mineral property).
-See Qualified Nonrecourse Financing on this page. - 2.
-Cash, property, or borrowed amounts used in the activity that are protected against loss by a guarantee, stop-loss agreement, or other similar arrangement (excluding casualty insurance and insurance against tort liability). - 3.
-Amounts borrowed for use in the activity from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
-However, this does not apply to an interest of a shareholder in the case of amounts borrowed by a corporation from the shareholder.
+1. Nonrecourse loans used to finance the activity, to acquire property used in the activity, or to acquire your interest in the activity (unless the nonrecourse loan is secured by your own property that is not used in the activity).
+However, you are considered at risk for qualified nonrecourse financing secured by real property used in the activity of holding real property (other than mineral property).
+See Qualified Nonrecourse Financing.

+2. Cash, property, or borrowed amounts used in the activity that are protected against loss by a guarantee, stop-loss agreement, or other similar arrangement (excluding casualty insurance and insurance against tort liability).

+3. Amounts borrowed for use in the activity from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
+However, this does not apply to (a) amounts borrowed by a corporation from a person whose only interest in the activity is as a shareholder of the corporation, or (b) amounts borrowed after May 3, 2004, and secured by real property used in the activity of holding real property (other than mineral property) that, if nonrecourse, would be qualified nonrecourse financing.
 See Pub.
 925 for definitions.

-- Any cash or property contributed to the activity or to your interest in the activity that is: - Financed through nonrecourse indebtedness or protected against loss through a guarantee, stop-loss agreement, or other similar arrangement or - Borrowed from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
-However, this does not apply to an interest of a shareholder in the case of amounts borrowed by a corporation from the shareholder.
+4. Any cash or property contributed to the activity or to your interest in the activity that is:

+a.
+Financed through nonrecourse indebtedness or protected against loss through a guarantee, stop-loss agreement, or other similar arrangement, or b.
+Borrowed from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
+However, this does not apply to (i) amounts borrowed by a corporation from a person whose only interest in the activity is as a shareholder of the corporation, or (ii) amounts borrowed after May 3, 2004, and secured by real property used in the activity of holding real property (other than mineral property) that, if nonrecourse, would be qualified nonrecourse financing.
 See Pub.
 925 for definitions.

-You do not have to file Form 6198 if you are engaged in an activity included in 6 under At-Risk Activities and you only have borrowed amounts described in 3 under Amounts Not at Risk.
+You do not have to file Form 6198 if you are engaged in an activity included in (6) under At-Risk Activities and you only have amounts borrowed before May 4, 2004, that are described in (3) under Amounts Not at Risk.